-The invasive species education program will be expanded to include additional information on the procedures required by both Utah and Arizona state laws concerning mussels and other invasive species.
+The invasive species education program has been expanded to include additional information on the procedures required by both Utah and Arizona state laws concerning mussels and other invasive species.

 The NPS operated a very aggressive mussel prevention program at Lake Powell from 2000 to 2013.
 The approximate cost of the program was over $7.5 million dollars.

 Impacts from an invasive species in a new environment cannot be predicted with precision; however, mussel impacts are well documented and Lake Mead provides a relatively similar system to Lake Powell that can be used to anticipate impacts.
 Glen Canyon works closely with Lake Mead NRA.
 Quagga mussel impacts in the Great Lakes includes

 Even with quagga mussels already in Lake Powell, potential invasion by other aquatic invasive species are of concern.
 Zebra mussels (a close relative of quagga mussels) remain a threat to Lake Powell, as do a virtually unlimited number of other aquatic species that could be spread to the Lake.
 Any aquatic species that is transported to new waters can become a problem.
 All water resource users should Clean, Drain, and Dry their equipment after each use.